 The Bolivian Government claims that more than half of the country's 25,000 tin miners, who went on strike three weeks ago over a pay dispute, have returned to work.

-The Bolivian Government claims that more than half of the country's 25,000 tin miners, who went on strike three weeks ago over a pay dispute, have returned to work.
+Background: The Bolivian Government claims that more than half of the country's 25,000 tin miners, who went on strike three weeks ago over a pay dispute, have returned to work.
 But Reuters News Agency quoted strike leaders as saying that the strike continues in a majority of the country's 15 major mines.

 SYNOPSIS: However, at the Oruro mine complex near the capital, La Paz, where troops were sent two weeks ago to keep order, the Government persuaded local miners to return to work.
 Meanwhile, with most local shops shut because of earlier disturbances the people, fearing shortages, queued to buy food.